 On Ron’s Amazing Stories we don’t have tales this week, but rather a single story.
 This is something we’ve not done for a while.
 With the Labor Day holiday upon us, I thought, why not do it as we did back in the day, but on a much bigger scale.
 So, this week please enjoy the science fiction classic The Day The Earth Stood Still.

-Featured Story – The Planet Zevious
+Featured Story – The Day The Earth Stood Still

 This Week’s Podcast: You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Sunday Night at 8:00 PM (PST) on AMFM247.COM.
 Check your local listing or find the station closest to you at this link.